GothenburgBitFactory/bugwarrior/bugwarrior/docs/other-services/tutorial.rst

 The first step is figuring out how you're going to establish a connection to your service's API.

 You may choose to use an existing python client for accessing the API if an existing library already exists.
-If you're going this route, be sure to add an entry to the ``extras`` dictionary in ``setup.py``.
+If you're going this route, be sure to add an entry to the ``[project.optional-dependencies]`` table in ``pyproject.toml``.
 You should also go ahead and test this library out in a python interpreter and make sure you can authenticate with an external server if necessary.

 More likely you'll be writing your own client using an http API, so start off by making sure you can access it on the command line with, for example, curl.